 - Serve with another drizzle of good olive oil and a squeeze of lemon.

-- If some stems of the broccolini are thicker than 1/2″, you can make a 2 to 3″ slice in the base to make them smaller to cook evenly.
+- If some stems of the broccolini are thicker than ½", you can make a 2 to 3" slice lengthwise in the base of the stem to make them smaller to cook evenly.

 - Can be served whole or cut into smaller bite-size pieces.